-In a kitchen environment there is an additional attraction for mould and mildew to develop - perishable foodstuffs.
-Not only will you have to be careful in your control of moisture levels but you will need to store food responsibly so it will not provide a breeding ground for mould spores.
+In a kitchen environment, there is an additional attraction for mould and mildew to develop: perishable foodstuffs.
+Not only will you have to be careful in your control of moisture levels but you'll need to store food responsibly so it won't provide a breeding ground for mould spores.
 Airtight containers and refrigeration are your greatest allies to protect foodstuffs but be sure to use fruit and vegetables swiftly as these have a high moisture content and will perish easily when left on display in fruit bowls or vegetable racks for too long.
-Keeping all your kitchen counters free of clutter and leftover foodstuffs will ensure that mould and mildew don't get a foothold.
+Keeping all your kitchen worktops free of clutter and leftover foodstuffs will ensure that mould and mildew don't get a foothold.
 If you don't have a waste disposal then remember to empty your kitchen bin regularly.

-Kitchen cupboards ideally need ventilation holes drilled in them so that airflow is encouraged and growth of mould prevented.
+The interiors of kitchen cupboards ideally need ventilation holes drilled in them so that airflow is encouraged and growth of mould prevented.
 Opening your kitchen window and wiping the panes for a few minutes each day will ensure the air is fresh and not laden with moisture vapour.
-In doing so you will reduce condensation and prevent the ideal humid conditions that will cause mildew and mould growth.
+In doing so, you'll reduce condensation and prevent the ideal humid conditions that cause mildew and mould growth.

-Ideally your kitchen should be equipped with an efficient extractor that will carry moisture from cooking food, boiling kettles etc. directly to the outside.
-This will help immensely in your battle with mould and mildew.
-It will also help If you close your interior kitchen doors whilst food is cooking so the moisture produced does not cause problems by settling on cool surfaces elsewhere in the building where it will inevitably cause further mould and mildew issues.
+Ideally, your kitchen should be equipped with an efficient extractor to direct the steam from cooking food, boiling kettles etc. to the outside.
+This helps immensely in your battle with mould and mildew.
+It's also an idea to close your interior kitchen doors whilst food is cooking so the moisture produced doesn't cause problems by settling on cool surfaces elsewhere in the building where it will inevitably cause further mould and mildew issues.